SebastianMC/obsidian-custom-sort-docs/README.md

 - the command to build documentation with the above setup is, when invoked from the repository root folder is:
   - `obsidian-custom-sort-docs % docker run --rm -it -p 8000:8000 -v ${PWD}/src:/docs -v${PWD}/docs:/generated-site squidfunk/mkdocs-mate
 rial build --site-dir /generated-site`

+# Viewing the generated site in browser

+Simply open the `/docs/index.html` in local webserver or use live preview (below)

+## Live preview (useful for development)

+After issuing the command:

+`docker run --rm -it -p 8000:8000 -v ${PWD}/src:/docs squidfunk/mkdocs-material`

+the on-the-fly generated site is exposed at `http://localhost:8000`